 The current review panel is made up of myself and several other professionals in our field.
 Our International Advisory Board as well as a panel of local professionals also advises us.
 We generally present two or three well-known artists and two or three virtuoso players who are currently less well known.
 You may check the “Artists Presented” at the bottom of our home page to see artists we have presented in the past.
 Hundreds of artists have submitted requests to be presented by the AGS and, as you can imagine, the most trying aspect of our job is choosing from among the great number of fine performers.

-Allegro Guitar Series concerts are presented in Fort Worth at the Kimbell Art Museum Renzo Piano Pavilion Concert Hall and the Scott Theatre, in Dallas at University Park United Methodist Church (UPUMC) and at Moody Performance Hall.
+Allegro Guitar Series concerts are presented in Fort Worth at the Kimbell Art Museum Renzo Piano Pavilion Concert Hall, and in Dallas at Southern Methodist University (Caruth Auditorium) and University Park United Methodist Church (UPUMC).
 As this is a series for a general audience rather than strictly guitar aficionados, we lean toward repertoire that is tonal and accessible.
-Although we have presented jazz and early music in the past, our series is primarily a classical guitar series.
+Please understand, that does not mean we want “light” or “watered down” programs.
+Although we occasionally present jazz, early music, and themed concerts, our series is primarily a classical guitar series.

 Artists for the Allegro Guitar Series are contracted through the Allegro Arts Partnership (AAP) an organization under the auspices of the Fort Worth Classic Guitar Society.
 (Contracts and payments issue from FWCGS.)
 The AAP exercises a policy of program approval to avoid duplications and repertoire that is not appropriate for the season series.
 Artists must be willing to submit programs for consideration along with other materials.
 Any changes to the proposed program must be approved by AAP.